oscafrica/documentation/src/GOVERNANCE.md

 ### Projects and Teams

-LibreHealth organizes itself into a number of projects, which follow the Project Governance (or Project Lifecycle) as outlined in this document.
+Open Source Community Africa organizes itself into a number of projects, which follow the Project Governance (or Project Lifecycle) as outlined in this document.
 Projects are run by individuals and are often referred to as teams to highlight the collaborative nature of development.
-For example, each project has a team page on LibreHealth.io.
+For example, each project has a team page on oscafrica.org.

 ### Project Lead

-LibreHealth projects and teams are managed by a Project Lead, who is also a committer of the project/team they lead.
+Open Source Community Africa projects and teams are managed by a Project Lead, who is also a committer of the project/team they lead.
 Project Lead is the public figurehead of the project and is responsible for the health of the project.
 Due to their status in the community, project leads can also act as referees should